UOdsci/dsci345/pages/syllabus.md

 totaled as either 85% assignments and 15% final or 70% assignments and 30% final, whichever is greater.
-Most assignments are weekly homeworks, assigned on Thursdays and due the following Thursday.
+Most assignments are weekly homeworks, assigned on Monday and due the following Monday.
 These will be multi-part assignments done using jupyter notebooks, that will contain writing, mathematics, and (python) code.
 The contribution of each assignment to the final grade will be proportional to the points assigned,